chandrakanth-1234/c-programs/pointers.md

     printf("Value of a (using pointer) = %d\n", *p);
 }
 ```
-## Write a program to print postfix/prefix increment/decrement in a pointer variable of base
+## 7)Write a program to print postfix/prefix increment/decrement in a pointer variable of base
 type int*.
 ```c
 #include <stdio.h>